dlab-berkeley/R-Functional-Programming/README.md

 ## Overview

 This workshop helps you to step up your R skills with functional programming.
 The `purrr` package provides easy-to-use tools to automate repeated things in your R workflow.
 The end result is cleaner, faster, more readable and extendable code.
-I highly recommend you to take this workshop (1) if you still write copy-and-paste code, (2) exclusively rely on for loops for automation, and (3) want to know more about the joy and power of R functional programming.
+I highly recommend you to take this workshop (1) if you still write copy-and-paste code, (2) exclusively rely on for loops for automation, and (3) want to know about the joy and power of R functional programming.

 ## Learning objectives